basmilius/website/README.md

 # Personal Website
 Source code of my personal website [bas.dev](https://bas.dev).

+### ‼️ Please note
+This website requires a Font Awesome Pro license.
+You can get one [here](https://fontawesome.com/).

 ### 🎲 Get started
 To run the local development server, follow the following steps in order and make sure npm environment variables for font awesome are predefined and that